 Insurance coverage is primarily provided by private insurance companies.
 Risks that private insurers cannot cover or are unable to cover in full will be covered by the federal government.
 In such cases, operators are required to pay a premium into the Federal Nuclear Damage Fund.

 If all the available funds do not suffice to cover incurred nuclear damage or if the ordinary procedure cannot be carried out due to the large number of injured parties, a situation of large-scale damage is declared.
 In this case, Parliament may specify a compensation plan for the just distribution of the available funds and, if necessary, stipulate that the federal government may award additional contributions to compensate uncovered damage.

-Switzerland has ratified the two nuclear energy liability conventions of Paris and Brussels (both in the revised version of 2004).
-At the beginning of 2022, Switzerland will also ratify the Joint Protocol.
-This will come into force for Switzerland three months later.
+Switzerland has ratified the two nuclear energy liability conventions of Paris and Brussels (both in the revised version of 2004) and the Joint Protocol.

 It concluded a bilateral agreement with Germany on third-party liability in the field of nuclear energy in 1986, which provides for equal treatment for citizens of both countries.